kinnala/scikit-fem/docs/index.rst

  Documentation of scikit-fem
 =============================

-`scikit-fem <https://github.com/kinnala/scikit-fem>`_ is a lightweight Python 3.7+ library for performing `finite element assembly
+`scikit-fem <https://github.com/kinnala/scikit-fem>`_ is a lightweight pure Python 3.7+ library for performing `finite element assembly
 <https://en.wikipedia.org/wiki/Finite_element_method>`_.
 Its main purpose is
 the transformation of bilinear forms into sparse matrices and linear forms into vectors.
 The library supports triangular, quadrilateral, tetrahedral and